efabless/Caravel_on_FPGA/README.md

 * Xilinx Vivado for synthesizing, implementing, and generating the bit stream of the RTL design
 * Digilent Adept for programming the FPGA with the bit file
 * Digilent Waveforms for using the analog discovery kit logic analyzer
+* Thony (if you want to program the flash using the housekeeping SPI)

 ![image](https://github.com/NouranAbdelaziz/Caravel_on_FPGA/assets/79912650/b47b65dd-1cd1-44c1-a9ad-e066a5f25ec7)